sholtodouglas/sholtodouglas.github.io/_posts/2021-01-29-Learning from Play.md

 By the time these fixes are done, we're hoping a few good models have been trained from pixels - and we'll recollect data, label a few thousand trajectories and re-implement Lang-LMP in our new environment.
 After that, we'll finally be ready to begin asking questions!
 At last the pace is accelerating!

-We'd still like to explore more fun ideas, here are a few threads -**Composing plans as a sequence of quantised latent vectors** like VQ-VAE represents images as a sequence of quantised tiles - we think this may lead to a valuable decomposition of parts of skills, e.g sharing grasp encodings between objects or parts of the environment
+We'd still like to explore more fun ideas, here are a few threads
+- **Composing plans as a sequence of quantised latent vectors** like VQ-VAE represents images as a sequence of quantised tiles - we think this may lead to a valuable decomposition of parts of skills, e.g sharing grasp encodings between objects or parts of the environment
 - **Using VQ-VAE as a pretrained feature encoder for images:** the 32x32 breakdown might work well for an object centric scene breakdown - in the same way which spatial softmax does.
-- (Long term fun) training a model with two arms teleoperated by two controllers.
-This doesn't answer any new questions (i.e, we're pretty sure it will work if we try hard enough), so it is on the backburner for now.
+- (**Long term fun) training a model with two arms teleoperated by two controllers**.
+This doesn't answer any new questions (i.e, we're pretty sure it will work if we try hard enough), but it would be fun!

 For now, a little more engineering work!